ashton6student/ece445/README.md

 ### Arduino Files and Bluetooth Files

 - Contains Arduino sketches for ESP32 to handle BLE communication and haptic control.
-- Implements data acquisition from potentiometers and joystick inputs.
+- Implements data acquisition from Hall effects and joystick inputs.
 - Supports BLE wireless communication for real-time data transfer.

 ### Unity Files

 - Unity scripts for receiving BLE data and controlling virtual hands.
-- Uses XR Hands package for realistic hand motion and interaction.
 - Includes a test scene for verifying glove performance.

 ### 3D Files

-- 3D hand models and glove visualizations.
+- 3D files for the glove parts.

 ### PCB Files